Horse Hay Nets and Feed Bags: Smarter Feeding Solutions

 Horse Hay Nets and Feed Bags: Smarter Feeding Solutions main image Horse Hay Nets and Feed Bags: Smarter Feeding Solutions image

-Feeding hay isn’t just about convenience—it’s about supporting your horse’s health, digestion, and well-being.
-Horses are natural grazers, designed to eat for up to 18–20 hours a day.
-Their stomach empties every 25–30 minutes, which means they need a near-constant supply of roughage to keep their gut healthy and their minds calm.
-When pasture is limited, hay becomes essential.
-That’s where slow-feeder hay nets and hay bags can make a real difference—replicating natural grazing behaviour while reducing waste and mess.
+Feeding hay is not just about convenience; it directly affects your horse’s digestion, behaviour, and long-term health.
+Horses are natural grazers, designed to eat steadily for 18 to 20 hours a day.
+Their stomach empties every 25 to 30 minutes, which means they need constant access to forage.
+When pasture is limited, slow-feeder hay nets and hay bags make all the difference by reducing waste, calming anxious eaters, and supporting gut health in challenging Australian conditions.

 Why Slow Feeding Is Essential for Horse Health

-Veterinarians and equine nutritionists often recommend slow feeding to promote better digestive and mental health.
-By limiting how much hay a horse can grab in one bite, slow feeders encourage steady, natural eating patterns.
-This can help reduce the risk of colic, gastric ulcers, stable vices such as cribbing or weaving, and obesity from rapid hay consumption.
+Veterinarians and equine nutritionists recommend slow feeding systems because they mimic natural grazing.
+By controlling how much hay a horse can grab in each bite, hay nets and bags promote steady eating patterns.
+This helps reduce the risk of colic, gastric ulcers, stable vices like cribbing or weaving, and weight issues caused by fast hay consumption.

 Feed by Weight, Not by Biscuit

-While many horse owners measure hay in “biscuits,” the more accurate approach is to feed by weight.
-Horses generally require 1.5–2.5% of their bodyweight in forage per day.
-For a 500 kg horse, that equals around 10–12 kg of hay (including grazing).
-Hay nets make it easy to portion hay correctly, stretch it across the day, and reduce waste that often comes with loose feeding.
+Experts recommend feeding by weight, not by biscuit.
+Most horses need 1.5 to 2.5 percent of their bodyweight in forage per day.
+For a 500 kg horse, that is 10 to 12 kg of hay, including grazing.
+Horse hay nets make it simple to portion hay correctly, spread it across the day, and cut down on the waste that comes with loose feeding.

 Hydration Matters in Australian Conditions